Route 01

 Sulu Series · Episode 2 — The Founding That Cannot Be Proven: The Tarsila and the Birth of the Sulu Sultanate

-Around 1450, by the conventional dating, a sharif from the Malay world arrived in Sulu, married into the local royal house, and founded a Sultanate that would last 465 years.
-Almost everything in that sentence rests on a single source — the Tarsila — and almost nothing in it can be independently confirmed.
+Around 1450, by the conventional dating, a sharif from the Malay world is said to have arrived in Sulu, married into the local royal house, and founded a Sultanate that would last for centuries.
+Almost everything in that sentence rests on a single tradition — the Tarsila — and almost nothing in it can be independently confirmed from the contemporary record.
 This is the story of what we know, what we cannot prove, and what we must hold honestly between.

 Sultanate foundation (c.
 1380–1578) Sulu Archipelago, Brunei, Palembang